The Myths of Renting in Texas

 Special thanks to the Austin Tenants Council.
 The material is reproduced from its fact sheet The Myths of Renting in Texas, and has been lightly edited for style The Council serves the Austin, Texas, area, but its website has useful information for all Texas residents.

 Misconceptions About Renting in Texas

 Tenants and landlords often make decisions based on incorrect, long-standing assumptions.This can be costly!
 To protect your rights, the Austin Tenants’ Council recommends that before you sign a lease, read it carefully.
 Assume you're liable for all terms of the lease unless you agree otherwise IN WRITING.
 Verbal agreements aren't usually enforceable, and won't change the written lease.
 Get all agreements in writing and have all parties sign it.
 Someone who won’t sign a written agreement might not intend to honor that agreement.

 To help you understand the Texas Property Code, seek legal advice.

 The Austin Tenants' Council lists the following myths about renting.
 These things aren't true.
 Visit their page for more information and to learn the reality.

 Myth: A landlord or manager must return a deposit to hold an apartment if the tenant decides not to take it.

-Truth: Many application agreements let the landlord keep the entire deposit if the tenant is approved and then the tenant decides not to sign the lease.
+Truth: Many application agreements allow the landlord to keep the entire deposit if the tenant is approved and then the tenant decides not to sign the lease.
 Even if there is no written agreement about the deposit, the landlord or manager may be entitled to reimbursement for expenses after taking the property off the market, including advertising and lost rent.